The word Biryani ethnically means rice in the Persian language, for Persia, is where the world-famous dish is said to have originated from.

 The Royal Kitchen

-Located in Bellagio Residence Mall, Mega Kuningan, this restaurant is perhaps the biggest and most well-known Indian restaurants in our list.
+Located in Bellagio Residence Mall, Mega Kuningan, this restaurant is perhaps the biggest and most well-known Indian restaurant on our list.
 The biryani comes in a small earthen pot and it felt like it was a small portion, until we started scooping our spoons.
 The biryani was packed in tight and like Aladdin’s cave; there was good stuff until the deep bottom.

 The chicken, as well as lamb biryanis, are both good.
 The North Indian style of biryani is always just rightly wet and curried, and Royal Kitchen seemed to have got it so right.
 The rice was rich with almonds and although not spicy or pungent, the burst of aroma and well-balanced flavours leaves you with a happy memory.